MA: Marketing Authorization

 To obtain an SPC, the following conditions must be met:

-- file a request
+- file an application

 - Article 3(a) of Regulation No 1768/92 of the Council of 18 June 1992 or